- Home

 Lisbon — 9.5/10

-- Santos / Cais do Sodré: The nomad epicenter.
-Walking distance to Time Out Market, the river, and multiple coworking spaces.
-Trendy, lively, excellent transport links.
+- Santos / Cais do Sodre: Nomad epicenter.
+Time Out Market, river access, coworking spaces.

-- Príncipe Real: Upscale, leafy, great cafes and restaurants.
-Slightly quieter than Santos.
-Beautiful views.
+- Principe Real: Upscale, leafy, great cafes.
+Quieter than Santos.

-- Intendente / Mouraria: Up-and-coming, more affordable, increasingly popular with younger nomads.
-Multicultural food scene.
+- Intendente / Mouraria: Up-and-coming, affordable, multicultural food.

-- Graça: Residential, authentic, stunning miradouros (viewpoints).
-A bit hilly but rewarding.
+- Graca: Residential, authentic, stunning viewpoints.
+Hilly but rewarding.

 Porto — 9/10

-- Cedofeita / Rua Miguel Bombarda: The creative quarter.
-Galleries, specialty coffee, and a concentrated cluster of coworking spaces.
+- Cedofeita / Rua Miguel Bombarda: Creative quarter.
+Galleries, coffee, coworking.

 - Bonfim: Residential, authentic, growing cafe culture.
-More affordable than the center.
+More affordable.

 Madeira / Funchal — 8.5/10

-The reality: Madeira is ideal if you want a focused, slower-paced nomad life away from the big-city hustle.
-The community is smaller and tighter than Lisbon’s.
-If you thrive on networking events, meetups, and a large nomad scene, Lisbon is the better choice.
+Ideal for focused, slower-paced nomad life.
+If you thrive on large communities and events, Lisbon is better.
 If you want peace, nature, and solid internet, Madeira delivers.

 Algarve — 7.5/10

-The Algarve is Portugal’s sun-and-surf region, stretching along the entire southern coast.
-Internet infrastructure has improved dramatically as the region attracts more year-round residents (not just summer tourists), but it’s still a step behind Lisbon and Porto.
+Sun-and-surf region along the entire southern coast.
+Infrastructure has improved as more year-round residents arrive, but still a step behind Lisbon and Porto.

-Seasonal consideration: The Algarve is markedly seasonal.
-Summer (June-September) brings massive tourist influx, which can strain mobile networks in popular beach areas.
-Winter is quiet, affordable, and surprisingly mild — a great time for focused work.
-Many nomads split the year: Algarve in winter/spring, Northern Europe or cooler destinations in summer.
+Seasonal note: Summer tourist influx strains mobile networks in beach areas.
+Winter is quiet, affordable, and mild — great for focused work.

 Starlink in Portugal